Krnov: Geography

 Krnov is located about 21 km northwest of Opava and 49 km northwest of Ostrava, in the historic region of Czech Silesia on the border with Poland.
-The town is situated at the confluence of the rivers Opava and Opavice.
+The town is situated at the confluence of the Opava and Opavice rivers.

-The northern part of the territory with the town proper lies in the Zlatohorská Highlands, the western and the southern part lie in the Nízký Jeseník range.
+The northern part of the territory with the town proper lies in the Zlatohorská Highlands.
+The western and the southern part lie in the Nízký Jeseník range.
 A small part on the southeast extends into the Opava Hilly Land.
 The highest point is the hill Bednářský vrch at 588 m above sea level.